How TLS Fingerprint is Used to Block Web Scrapers?

 As you see, TLS is a really complex security protocol which can be a huge time sink when it comes to fortifying web scrapers.

-ScrapFly supports javascript rendering via fast and smart automated browser pool, anti scraping protection bypass for accessing even the most well guarded targets, residential or mobile proxies for accessing geographically restricted content and much more!
+ScrapFly supports javascript rendering via fast and smart automated browser pool, anti scraping protection bypass for accessing even the most well guarded targets, residential proxies for accessing geographically restricted content and much more!

 Related Posts